 Equity in Science Education

 Building on this design and findings from the Learning Through Performance study, researchers collaborated with San Francisco Unified School District (SFUSD) to develop and study project-based science courses for sixth, seventh, and eighth grade.
-This effort, referred to as Equity in Science Education, was led by Dr. Janet Carlson at Stanford University’s Center to Support Excellence in Teaching, Devin Krugman and Renee Marcy at SFUSD, and Dr. Andrew Krumm at Digital Promise.
+This effort, referred to as Equity in Science Education, was led by Dr. Janet Carlson at Stanford University’s Center to Support Excellence in Teaching, Devin Krugman and Dr. Renee Marcy at SFUSD, and Dr. Andrew Krumm at Digital Promise.

-Principal Investigator:Dr. Janet Carlson at Stanford University’s Center to Support Excellence in Teaching, Devin Krugman and Renee Marcy at SFUSD, and Dr. Andrew Krumm at Digital Promise
+Principal Investigator:Dr. Janet Carlson at Stanford University’s Center to Support Excellence in Teaching, Devin Krugman and Dr. Renee Marcy at SFUSD, and Dr. Andrew Krumm at Digital Promise

 Year of Funding:

 Equity in Science Education Sixth Grade Science Course

 In the Equity in Science Education Sixth Grade Science Curriculum, students explore the question: How can we use science and engineering practices to explore energy, climate, body systems, and the growth and reproduction of organisms?
 Students have opportunities to ask questions, design investigations, and use evidence to understand how to apply core concepts such as energy, climate, body systems, and heredity to address personally relevant and environmentally-focused challenges.